Pro Football Reference Blog

 Career

-Zeitler is a true iron man of the “Big Uglies,” as he has been on the field for an amazing 11,054 regular season snaps in his illustrious NFL tenure.
-His career so far has spanned eleven seasons as a guard with the Cincinnati Bengals, Cleveland Browns, New York Giants, and Baltimore Ravens.
+Zeitler is a true iron man of the “Big Uglies,” as he has been on the field for an amazing 13,995 regular season snaps in his illustrious NFL tenure.
+His career so far has spanned 14 seasons as a guard with the Cincinnati Bengals, Cleveland Browns, New York Giants, Baltimore Ravens, Detroit Lions, and Tennessee Titans.

 Jim Otto